gilesknap/eyes2/README.md

 # Still to do

-- Save and Restore of worlds and individual creatures
+- DONE Save and Restore of worlds and individual creatures
 - Creature Vision
-- Carnivores
 - Barriers (thanks Michael Abbott) - add some barriers that stop creature movement - introducing extra environmental challenges (or advantages perhaps).
   Provide the means to edit the location of barriers in the world.
 - Implementation of the original RISC Genotype
 - Get some competing Genotype contributions and have some creature wars
+- Carnivores
 - Multi Threaded processing for the creatures for even more performance (may be hard as we currently loop over all and call one tick - this model would need to change)